Branding UI/UX Editorial

-Through a web app, print publication, seminar series, and community-driven content, Shift creates a safe space to talk about unsafe ones.
+Through a reporting app, seminar series, and awareness campaign, Shift creates a safe space to talk about unsafe ones.
 It offers tools to report incidents (whether to institutions or just to your own memory), learn about rights and red flags, and share stories in a way that feels validating, not performative.

 Recognition: